 The school board says after the events in Charlottesville, they received hundreds of calls from parents demanding the name changes.

 "Our lovely school is named for a man best known for leading an army and war against the United States," another parent added.
 "That unfortunate fact brings me here today."

-This is the district's third assignment on this subject.
-Last year, the board gave the A-okay to change John B Hood Middle School to Piedmont Global Academy.
+Last year, the board voted to change John B. Hood Middle School to Piedmont Global Academy.

 In 1999, the district decided to change a school named after Jefferson Davis to Barbara Jordan Elementary.
 Jordan was an African American Texas congresswoman.